Katsumi Michihara

 Katsumi Michihara (道原 かつみ, Michihara Katsumi) is a Japanese illustrator and manga artist.
-She is most notable for creating the manga adaptions of Yoshiki Tanaka light novels, Legend of the Galactic Heroes, as well as illustrating the Tokuma Shoten release of Tytania, and for the yaoi series Ai no Kusabi.
+She is most notable for creating the manga adaptations of Yoshiki Tanaka light novels, Legend of the Galactic Heroes, as well as illustrating the Tokuma Shoten release of Tytania, and for the yaoi series Ai no Kusabi.
 She won the 21st Seiun Award for best art in 1990.